wcko87/rabiribi-map-editing/docs/events/common_map_events.md

 - **[512 ..
 515] Hall of Memories DLC area color blocks (red/blue/green/purple)**
   - Defeating the corresponding miniboss breaks these blocks.
+  - Touching one of these tiles with the flag EV_NOEVENT1 on (event 525) instantly breaks these blocks.
+  - Touching one of these tiles with the flag EV_NOEVENT2 on (event 526) will only cause these blocks to return after a map transition or autosave reload.

 # Trigger events